Canada-United States Free Trade Agreement (FTA)

-- Canadian Trade Commissioner Services in the U.S.
+- Canadian Trade Commissioner Services in the United States

 - Export Development Canada - U.S. Profile

 - Text of the North American Free Trade Agreement

 If you have questions or comments about this free trade agreement or the environmental and labour cooperation agreements, we would like to hear from you.
-Please contact the Department of Foreign Affairs, Trade and Development at the following address:
+Please contact Global Affairs Canada at the following address:

 Trade Remedies and North America Trade Division (TNE)